-The Early Years class teachers plan using the EYFS framework, Launchpad for Literacy and Development Matters.
-As children progress planning will be done from the NC.
+The Early Years class teachers plan using the EYFS framework and Launchpad for Literacy.
 It is the responsibility of the class teacher to plan differentiated work for their pupils.

 Time Allocation

 Literacy lessons are delivered in EYFS and KS1.
 Time for guided and independent reading and phonic sessions are built into weekly time allocations.